NHT020305/tp/docs/UserGuide.md

 `--tag`: A keyword matching an `item`'s tags means the keyword is contained in at least one of the `item`'s tags.

 Provide one or more keywords separated by spaces.
-Keywords are case-insensitive and support partial matches.
+Text based keywords are case-insensitive and support partial matches.

 Examples:
 * `contact filter --id or: 12 13`.